zer2/fantasy-basketball-optimizer/about/dynamic_explanation.md

 - It can incorporate correlations between different categories.
 This is essential because it allows the algorithm to understand that some combinations of categories are easier to jointly optimize than others, e.g. prioriting both rebounds and blocks is easier than prioritizing assists and turnovers
 - It is relatively easy to work with.
 A more complicated function, while perhaps more suited to real data, would make the math much more complicated

-It is simple to derive a parameterization for $X_\delta$ when it ignores player position and draft circumstances.
-One could simply compute the mean, variance, and correlations of real player data.
-However, player position and draft circumstances both present complications
-- If raw player statistics were used to calculate correlations, the model would believe that it could choose a team full of e.g. all point guards to punt Field Goal % to an extreme degree.
-In reality teams need to choose players from a mix of positions.
-Player position can be accounted for by subtracting out position means.
-E.g. if Centers get $+0.5$ rebounds on average, a center's rebound number could be adjusted by $-0.5$.
-Or, since there are some flex spots making position requirements not entirely rigid, the adjustment number could be scaled by some constant which is $\leq 1$, which we call $\nu$.
-So if $\nu$ is $0.8$, the previous example would instead lead to $0.4$ rebounds being subtracted out from centers' numbers
-- Draft circumstances can be accounted for with two conditions, one dealing with the pool of available players and the other dealing with how players in $X_\delta$ are chosen
-  - All players above a certain threshold of general value have been picked, as an approximation of the fact that more valuable players will be taken earlier.
-We can approximate this threshold to be $0$, since $X_\delta$ is defined relative to what is expected, and should have $0$ value when $j = v$
-  - The chosen player is the highest-scoring of those remaining based on the aforementioned weight vector $j$.
-This reflects that the manager will choose the best players according to their own weight vector in the future

 This scenario provides a launching point for calculating the expected value of future draft picks, $X_\delta(j)$.
 The calculation involves many steps of linear algebra, the details of which are in the paper.
 The result is as follows

 Defining